8 Reasons Why a Car Won’t Start

 3. Worn, Chaffed, or Broken Vacuum lines

-If you find that your car isn’t starting or starting roughly after testing your PCV valve, then further inspection of the surrounding vacuum lines is a quick way to eliminate whether or not you have an “air” problem with your car.
+If your car isn’t starting or starting roughly after testing your PCV valve, further inspection of the surrounding vacuum lines is a quick way to eliminate whether or not you have an “air” problem with your car.

 The best way is to look for obvious signs of chaffing and cracking.
-Check areas where hoses may come in contact with the engine block or engine accessories.
-The engine’s vibration and driving down the road will quickly cause premature wear resulting in pinholes in your vacuum lines.
+Check areas where hoses may come in contact with the engine block or accessories.
+The engine’s vibration and driving down the road will quickly cause premature wear, resulting in pinholes in your vacuum lines.

-Starting the engine and allowing it to idle.
+Start the engine and allow it to idle.
 Spray carb cleaners such as Seafoam near and around the vacuum lines and intake.
 If you spray near the cracked hose, the engine will react to the spray by increasing the engine idle speed as the cleaner is burned.

-Another big factor potentially damaging your vacuum lines is the heat from your engine or other environmental factors causing the rubber and/or plastic lines to dry rot, causing a leak resulting in loss of vacuum suction.
+Another big factor potentially damaging your vacuum lines is the heat from your engine or other environmental factors, which can cause the rubber and/or plastic lines to dry rot, causing a leak resulting in a loss of vacuum suction.

 If you notice that a worn or cracked vacuum line is the culprit for your no-start condition, electrical tape around the hole or crack is a fast fix to get you back on the road until a replacement can be found.